 Over the past four weeks compared to before the Coronavirus outbreak, a quarter (24%) of people have experienced situations where they would prefer to use cash, but instead used a card as the place they were in discouraged cash payments.

 Over the past year the move towards a cashless society has accelerated.
-Covid-19 has played its part as more and more shops and businesses now refuse to accept cash as a payment method.
+Covid-19 has played its part as more and more shops and businesses now refuse to accept cash as a See Payment instrument..
 However, there’s a real risk that as cash usage continues to decline, millions of people will be left behind.
 Many of these people are the elderly, the vulnerable or the financially excluded who depend upon cash as their primary payment method or they simply don’t have the capability, or access to, digital payments.

 “Access to cash is a very emotive subject – everyone has a view.
 However, this research shows that a growing number of people throughout the UK now want the Government to not only protect their access to cash, but they also want to ensure that cash continues to be an accepted payment method for everyday goods and services.” said David Fagleman, Director at Enryo.